brigadier/tara/README.md

 integer fields.
 The `Options` can be either map or proplist.
 By default `limit` is equal to `16#FFFF` so specify some smaller value if your table potentially can have many records matching the query, and use pagination.
+* Response data can be different for the `vinyl` backend.

 Async operations have 2 additional parameters: Pid of the process which will get the result (or `undefined` if no process would listen for the response) and a Tag - any term, to be able to match